Nics-Github/final_project_sds_192/Readme.md

 -   After your website is graded, I'll turn them off.
 If you would like you can turn them on and do whatever you want with it.
 Keep in mind when you graduate from Smith you'll lose your Smith email and likely your repo/website.

 -   This is meant to be a simple skill that students last semester wished they knew how to do.
 It should not be very very time consuming.
 Make something that meet requirements then move on.
 You can perfect it over the summer.

+This is due on the last day of finals week.